tkrausjr/k8s-manifests/pks-deployment/README.md

 ## Prerequisites
 Ubuntu VM / Machine with docker, git CLI, and fly CLI installed.
+Ubuntu machine will run Docker Containers which will need access to the internet to pull down GIT repos and Docker images.

 ## Installation

-    ### Follow steps for NSX-T deployment in nsxt-deployment README.
+    ### Follow steps for NSX-T deployment in nsxt-concourse README.

     ### Leave Concourse Containers running after NSX-T deployment

-    ### Follow README in pks-deployment folder.
+    ### Follow README in pks-concourse folder.